diepbp/diepbp.github.io/index.md

 </div>
 -->

-Bui Phi Diep is a PhD student in
+Diep is a PhD student in
 [Department of Information Technology](http://www.it.uu.se/) at
 [Uppsala University](http://www.uu.se/);